 If a landlord accepts a payment from a tenant after giving the tenant notice of the breach of lease but before evicting him, it is not considered a waiver of the breach of lease notice or any judgment for possession unless the parties specifically agree in writing.

-Any payment accepted must first be applied to the rent or the equivalent of rent apportioned to the date that the landlord actually recovers possession of the premises, then to court costs, including court-awarded damages and legal fees and then to any loss of rent caused by the breach of lease.
+Any payment accepted must first be applied to the rent (or the equivalent of rent relative to the date that the landlord actually recovers possession of the premises), then to court costs (including court-awarded damages and legal fees), and then to any loss of rent caused by the breach of lease.

 Any payment that is accepted in excess of the rent referred to above cannot not bear interest but must be returned to the tenant in the same manner as security deposits.

 Either party may appeal within 10 days of the judgment.
 If the judgment is for landlord, and the tenant appeals and wishes to stay on the premises until the determination on appeal, the tenant must:

-- File an affidavit with the District Court that his appeal is not for the purpose of delaying the eviction;
+1. File an affidavit with the District Court that his/her appeal is not for the purpose of delaying the eviction;

-- File sufficient bond with 1 or more securities, with the condition that he will diligently prosecute the appeal;
+2. File sufficient bond with one or more securities, with the condition that s/he will diligently prosecute the appeal;

-- Pay all rent in arrears and all court costs in the case; and
+3. Pay all outstanding rent and all court costs in the case; and

 The appeals court will set a hearing between 5 and 15 days after the application is made.
 Notice must be served on the other party or his attorney at least 5 days before the hearing.